A foster dad and a young child water plants in a garden

 Do foster carers pay tax?

-On top of the £18,140 exemption, foster carers also get tax relief for every week that a child is in their care.
-This means you don’t have to pay tax on some of your income over £18,140.
+On top of the exemption, foster carers also get tax relief for every week that a child is in their care.
+This means you don’t usually pay tax on your earnings from foster care, even if they go over £19,360.

 You can find more information about tax arrangements for foster carers on the Government’s website